asciiu/fomo/README.md

 # Fomo

 The Fear of Missing Out on something great!
 This shall be the new hotness for the Fomo market api.
-This project leverages the following tech:

-* akka-http
-* slick
-* flyway

 ### Prerequisites

-Postgres 10
+*Postgres 10
-sbt 0.13.16
+*sbt 0.13.16
-scala 2.12
+*scala 2.12

 ## Getting Started
 1. Start the bittrex-websocket: